stts-se/wstats/README.md

 ## wfreqs2gnuplot.scala
 Scala script to generate a gnuplot eps file from the wstats output (word frequency list).
 Requires: scala, gnuplot

+---
+_This work was supported by the Swedish Post and Telecom Authority (PTS) through the grant "Wikispeech – en användargenererad talsyntes på Wikipedia" (2016–2017)._